NUR 1006: Medical-Surgical Concepts

 Program

-NUR1006 is the first medical/surgical nursing course.
-Building on NUR1009, this course provides for the acquisition of basic medical/surgical nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered care to a developmentally and culturally diverse adult patient population experiencing various medical/surgical interventions.
+Building on fundamentals, this course provides for the basic medical/surgical nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical judgement necessary for safe, person-centered care to a developmentally and culturally diverse adult patient population.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
-Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.
+The application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.

 Prerequisites

-Admission into professional nursing program; Successful completion of NUR 1009 and NUA 1012.
+Admission into professional nursing program and successful completion of semester one coursework; successful completion of NUR 1001, NUR 1009, and NUR 1012.

 Other Hours